 Don't Miss: 14-Day Clean-Eating Meal Plan

 When it comes to fruits and vegetables, most of us aren't getting enough.
-Per the Centers for Disease Control and Prevention, 76 percent of Americans don't get enough fruit each day and a whopping 87 percent aren't eating enough servings of vegetables.
+Per the Centers for Disease Control and Prevention, around 10% of Americans eat the recommended servings of vegetables and fruits daily.
 Eating more fruit and vegetables can help significantly reduce your risk for a number of chronic diseases, including high blood pressure, type 2 diabetes, heart disease, obesity and cancer.
 The fiber in whole produce also helps keep your microbiome (the collection of good bacteria that live in your gut) happy, which can reduce your risk for autoimmune diseases, fight off pathogens and infections and even improve your mood.
-Choose organic produce where you can, focusing on buying organic foods from the EWG's Dirty Dozen list and cutting yourself some slack with the Clean 15 foods list.
+Choose organic produce where you can, focusing on buying organic foods from the Environmental Working Group's Dirty Dozen list and cutting yourself some slack with the Clean 15 foods list.

 Don't Miss: Clean-Eating Recipes